 Toyota RAV4 review

 The Toyota RAV4 offers unique styling, hybrid power and great build quality, but it trails rivals in some key areas

 The latest Toyota RAV4 represents a welcome step forwards over the old model when it comes to styling, comfort and practicality – and it's still very well-built and likely to be solidly reliable.
-However, it lags behind key rivals in the infotainment stakes and the lack of a diesel engine may put off some.
+However, it lags behind key rivals in the infotainment stakes and the limited engine range may put off some.
 It drives neatly and rides very well, but many cheaper rivals offer a similar breadth of ability.

 If you're on the lookout for a well-built, economical, practical and comfortable SUV that's likely to major on reliability, the Toyota RAV4 is a strong choice.
 However, an SUV of this size with a starting figure of around £34,000 looks pretty expensive compared with the likes of the Skoda Kodiaq.

 The Toyota RAV4 may be a relatively modest seller in the UK, but it is a model with real global significance.
 Back in 2017, before the last generation RAV4 started to be phased out, it was the fourth best-selling car on the planet – and the best-selling SUV of them all.